microsoft/DynamicTelemetry/docs/docs/index.md

 sample.

-After the demo, please 'choose your own adventure' by continuing to read along one of the four tracks found below.
+After the demo, please 'choose your own adventure' by continuing to read along one of the five scenarios themes found below.

 ## Scenarios